What is Egg Freezing?

 - What should happen to the stored eggs in the event of your death or mental incapacitation.
 It is important that we know your wishes before we store your eggs.
 It may be possible to hand over the ownership of your eggs to a named person in your consent form, but all of these implications must be discussed with you at the time of consent.

 - How long you wish to consent for your eggs to be stored.
-The statutory storage period for which eggs can be frozen is up to 10 years.
+The current statutory storage period for which eggs can be frozen is a maximum of 55 years; however, please note that you’d need to renew your consent to storage every 10 years.
 You can of course decide to freeze them for a shorter period.
 You can also at any time prior to the eggs being used decide that you no longer want them to be kept in storage – for more information on the implications of this, please see our patient information on ‘Consent to treatment’ in particular the section on ‘Withdrawing, varying and restricting consent’.

 It is important that you answer these questions as clearly as you can leaving nothing open to interpretation as your wishes on these issues are required by law before we freeze your eggs.